Rfluegel1/express-web-app-template/README.md

 2. Create a database with ```createdb postgres```
 2. Install dependencies in both the frontend and backend directories using `npm install`.
 3. To build the frontend, run `npm run build` in the frontend directory.
 This command creates static files necessary for the application.
-4. To start the backend application, navigate to the backend directory and run `npm run backend`.
+4. To start the backend application, navigate to the backend directory and run `npm start`.
 The application will be available on `http://localhost:8090`.

 note*:
 brew does not create a database folder for postgresql@14